microsoft/Tools-for-Health-Data-Anonymization/README.md

 ## Current limitations
 1. We only support FHIR data in R4, JSON format.
 Support for XML and STU 3 is planned.
 2. Date-shift algorithm shifts the dates within a resource by the same random amount.
 We are working on the ability to shift the dates by the same random amount across resources.
-3. The source and the destination blob storage locations must be in the same region for the ADF pipeline to work reliably.
+3. The source and the destination blob store, the ADF pipeline, and the Azure batch account must all be in the same region for the ADF pipeline to work reliably.

 ## FAQ
 ### How can we use FHIR Anonymizer to anonymize HL7 v2.x data